lilyball/textmate-bundles/Review/Bundles/R Console (Rdaemon).tmbundle/Support/lib/help.markdown

 It sends the current line or the selection line by line to the Rdaemon and does not wait for the result.
 The result will be written into `~/Rdaemon/r_res`.
 This is useful if one knows that the task will take some minutes, thus one does not block TextMate.

 This command must be executed if you want to use the R commands `fix()` or `edit()`!

+## Evaluate Line/Selection and Copy into Pasteboard
+<button>⇧&#x2305;</button>
+It executes the selection or the current line and copies the result into the pasteboard.

 ## Completion… (R.bundle)
 <blockquote><small>This command is defined within the R.bundle, but it differs a bit if it will be invoked from the Rdaemon scope.</small></blockquote>